nanobox-io/nanobox-docs/source/engines/scripts/index.html.md

 - **code_dir** : Path to the code staging directory.
 This is a copy of the code, where the transformation, build or compile should happen.

-- **build_dir** : Path the the directory where binaries, runtimes, and configuration is stored. (ie: ruby, nginx, apache.conf, etc) This directory is available in the production environment.
+- **deploy_dir** : Path the the directory where binaries, runtimes, and configuration is stored. (ie: ruby, nginx, apache.conf, etc) This directory is available in the production environment.

 - **live_dir** : This is the directory into which the final build will be copied.
 This directory is also available in the production environment.